 The Lab: Daniela, how long have you worked here?

 Daniela: I arrived in October 2006 as a graduate student and have been working in the Intelligence and Space Research (ISR) Division ever since.
 My first project was running high-voltage experiments.
 My research focus then shifted to advanced signal processing methods that ultimately became the topic of my PhD thesis, which I successfully defended at the end of May 2012.
 I am currently a postdoc in Space and Remote Sensing working on adaptive sparse signal processing algorithms for satellite data processing.

 The Lab: What do you enjoy most about your job as an engineer?

 Daniela: One of my favorite aspects is the freedom to move between two worlds of science: theory and applications.
 I believe in what I call “practical theory.”
 Simply put, it means theory that can be implemented in a practical way for direct use.
 I enjoy figuring out how the theory in my area of research can be used to enhance current capabilities, and whether application constraints can be folded into the theoretical bounds.

-LANL: What does LANL have to offer you as an engineer that you may not have at another organization?
+The Lab: What does the Lab have to offer you as an engineer that you may not have at another organization?

 Daniela: It is the place where my individual efforts make the biggest contribution to the future of our world.
 I love working with like-minded people, and the eclectic combination of educational and cultural backgrounds of everyone on my team truly fosters scientific growth.
 Also, I love to ski.
 There’s a nearby ski hill where I can enjoy a run or two during winter lunch breaks.
 No place else offers that!

-LANL: What is your advice to younger women studying to become engineers and who may be interested in a career at LANL?
+The Lab: What is your advice to younger women studying to become engineers and who may be interested in a career at the Lab?